 Since flying out to Vegas to see Tristan, who also works with Alexis Chateau PR, we’ve gone as far up the west coast as Juneau, Alaska and as far south as San Diego, California.

-When we head to the Maldives this September, Tristan won’t be the only long-distance friend coming along.
+When we head to the Maldives this September, Tristan might not be the only long-distance friend coming along.
 One of my friends in the UK and another in New York are also trying to make the trip.
 Another friend in Florida is interested, but his wife just had a baby, so we’ll see.
 Fingers crossed!
 Can you imagine, all of us are originally from Jamaica?
 Boy, do we get around!

 For some of my long-distance friends, we talk almost every day.
 And for most, every week.
 There is hardly ever a major update in each other’s lives of which we’re not aware, more so than the people who see us on an everyday basis.